Lung Cancer Surgery

 At UCLA Health, we use minimally invasive surgery for lung cancer whenever possible.
 As a high-volume thoracic surgery program, our surgeons routinely use advanced techniques such as video-assisted thoracic surgery (VATS) and robot-assisted thoracic surgery (RATS).
 Both approaches offer superior precision with the benefit of less pain and quicker recovery time.
 Our goal is to safely and quickly improve your quality of life.

 Surgery is an effective treatment for lung cancer.
-For some patients, surgery may be the only treatment needed.
+For some patients, lung surgery for cancer may be the only treatment needed.
 When used in combination with other therapies, surgery plays an important role in a comprehensive and personalized treatment plan.

 At UCLA Health, our thoracic (lung and chest) surgeons are experts in the diagnosis, staging and management of lung cancer.
 We are nationally ranked in the top 5 by U.S. News & World Report for lung surgery.
 Our surgeons perform complicated procedures and use less-invasive techniques whenever possible to remove lung cancer.

 The lungs are made up of five lobes (three on the right and two on the left).
-Depending on the tumor size, location and other factors, your surgeon may remove some or all of a lung lobe, multiple lobes or your whole lung.
-Surgical treatments for lung cancer include:
+Depending on the tumor size, location and other factors, your surgeon may remove some or all of a lung lobes or your whole lung.
+Lung surgery types include:

 Lobectomy (lung-sparing surgery)